“Drinking Smart” over Xmas; what to choose and why?

 Cider, made from apples can be loaded with sugar.
 Although choosing “dry” or low-sugar varieties will contain fewer calories, they also contain more alcohol.

 - Gin, Whiskey, Tequila, Light rum etc

 Hard spirits do not contain additives and sugar and therefore contain the least calories

 Although these are hard spirits, they are without additives and sugar and therefore contain the least calories.
-Obviously if you drink the spirit neat or on the rocks, you will avoid any further calorie intake, otherwise you do need to be careful what you mix it with.
+Obviously, if you drink the spirit neat or on the rocks, you will avoid any further calorie intake, otherwise, you do need to be careful what you mix it with.
 Mixing your spirit with soda and a squeeze of lime or lemon or even a splash of tonic for a little sweetness is an ideal choice.
-Otherwise, although I do not normally recommend “diet” drinks, a diet mixer, for example a diet tonic or cola, would ensure your keep your calorie intake in check.
+Otherwise, although I do not normally recommend “diet” drinks, a diet mixer, for example, a diet tonic or cola, would ensure you keep your calorie intake in check.
 Adding a small quantity of juice is also a good alternative but a large glass will also contain a lot of sugar.

 This traditional Irish drink has gained a reputation as a healthy choice.
 Indeed it does have some nutritional benefit, containing antioxidants, B vitamins and soluble fibre.
 Despite its thickness, it is lower in calories than you would imagine, in comparison to some other choices, including lagers.
 However, along with these limited nutritional benefits, you will also be consuming alcohol.